14Richa/msc-cs-23/Week1/README.md

         # sort A.
         Sort(A)
     else:
-        # compare j with the largest element in A.
-        if j <= A[k - 1]:
-            # j belongs to A because it's smaller to the largest element in A.
-            # remove the largest element from A.
-            A.pop()
-            # Insert j into A.
-            A.append(j)
-            # sort A
-            Sort(A)
-        else:
-            # j belongs to H as it's larger than the kth smallest element in A.
+        # j belongs to H as it's larger than the kth largest element in A.
         # insert j into the min-heap H.
         Insert(H, j)
 ```

 > The worst-case time complexities are: